User Guide

 Output Format Options

-# Generate sections summary in text format (default)
+# Generate model in text format with Mermaid diagrams (default)

 Change Impact Report